 Caring for Watermelons in a Pot

-Once you are done planting your watermelon in pots, you will need to provide support for the plant.
+Once you are done planting your watermelon in pots, you’ll need to provide support for the plant.
 Most people are growing watermelons in containers because they lack space.
-Without some kind of support, even water melons growing in containers can take up and enormous amount of space.
+Without some kind of support, even watermelons growing in containers can take up an enormous amount of space.
 Support for your watermelon can come in the form of either a trellis or a teepee.
 As the vine grows, train it up the support.

-If you are growing watermelons in containers in an urban area or a high balcony, you may find that you do not have enough pollinators to pollinate the watermelons.
+If you are growing watermelons in containers in an urban area or a high balcony, you may find that you don’t have enough pollinators to pollinate the watermelons.
 You can pollinate them by hand and directions on how pollinate melons by hand are here.

-Once fruit appears on your container watermelon, you will need to provide additional support for the watermelon fruit as well.
-Use a stretchy, flexible material, like a panty hose or a t-shirt, to create a hammock under the fruit.
+Once fruit appears on your container watermelon, you’ll need to provide additional support for the watermelon fruit as well.
+Use a stretchy, flexible material like a panty hose or a t-shirt to create a hammock under the fruit.
 Tie each end of the hammock to the watermelon’s main support.
 As the watermelon fruit grows, the hammock will stretch to accommodate the size of the fruit.

-Your container watermelon will need to be watered daily in temperatures under 80 degrees F. and twice daily in temperatures over this.
+Your container watermelon will need to be watered daily in temperatures under 80 F. (27 C.) and twice daily in temperatures over this.
 Use a water based fertilizer once a week, or a granulated slow release fertilizer once a month.